top of page

 Sancai Pottery Plate of the Tang Dynasty (618 — 907) — The Asian Art Museum of San Francisco

-Chinese Porcelain appeared a few thousand years later, during the Shang Dynasty (1600 BC — 1046 BC); made of kaolinite, heating temperature between 1,200 and 1,400 °C (2,200 and 2,600 °F), nonabsorbent and with a higher degree of solidity.
+They are made of kaolinite, with heating temperatures between 1,200 and 1,400 °C (2,200 and 2,600 °F), nonabsorbent, and with a higher degree of solidity.

 Porcelain surfaces would apply glaze and are translucent, smooth, delicate, and exquisite.